Whi7erose/Whi7erose/README.md

-### -------------------------------------------------------------------------
+###
 Finding creative solutions to problems is something I have always enjoyed.
-As a kid I loved tinkering with things that were broken, figuring out how they worked, and fixing them again.
+As a kid, I loved tinkering with things that were broken, figuring out how they worked, and fixing them again.
 When I finished high school, I knew exactly what I wanted my career to be.
 Currently, I m focusing on my studies and trying to develop my skills. so I can better perform in the problem-solving world.
 #FromTheVirtualArenaToTheDigitalFrontier: